top of page

 In printing, imposition refers to the arrangement of multiple designed pages on a larger single sheet in a specific order.
 The goal is to ensure they are printed in the correct sequence, which facilitates proper folding, cutting, and binding after printing.

 Understanding this method is crucial for achieving optimal print results and reducing production costs.
 So, what does imposition mean in printing?
 Let’s say you are printing a booklet.
-You design the pages individually, and the printer incorporates imposition to arrange them.
+You design the pages individually, and the printer incorporates imposition to arrange them

 The printer aligns them on a larger sheet, which is printed on both sides, folded, and cut to create the final booklet.
 This method optimizes efficiency and can produce well-ordered printing products.